XiaozhouCui/re-store/walk-through.md

 - This doc is to keep track of non-code procedures for this app
 - Key info can be found in the summary at then end of each section
 - All installed Nuget Packages and their versions can be found in _API.csproj_
+- To check locally saved secrets (not on GitHub repo), run `dotnet user-secrets list`

 ## Initialise the project